chadmando/Exchange-Online-PowerShell-Recipes/recipes/mailbox/find-quota-limits-for-mailboxes.md

 These results seem boring.
 All mailboxes have the same quota limits.
 This might not be true for every organization.
-Different licensing will change mailbox capacity and associated quota limits.
+Different licensing or internal policies will change mailbox capacity and associated quota limits.